 Stroke or brain injury

-This is a serious complication and affects about 1 in 10 children or teenagers with SCD.
+This is a serious complication of sickle cell disease and affects about 1 in 10 children or teenagers with SCD.
 If sickle cells block blood vessels in the brain, this may cause a stroke.
 There may be symptoms of stroke such as weakness of the face or limb, or speech difficulty.
 For some children, there may be no obvious symptoms.
 However, many tiny strokes may cause a subtle brain injury and make learning more difficult.

 Strokes are treated with blood transfusion, which improves blood flow to the brain.
 Also, research has found that regular blood transfusions help to prevent strokes.
 An ultrasound test called a transcranial Doppler can be used to look at the blood flow to the brain.
 This helps doctors to decide whether your child needs blood transfusions for prevention.
 Children aged 3 years should be offered these scans.